-Responsible Office or Person: Information Technology Services
+Responsible Office or Person: Office of Information Technology

 Carroll University is a community for learning.
 To foster and encourage the growth of this community, the Carroll Compact describes the shared Carroll University values.
 The Carroll University Information Technology Acceptable Use Policy serves to complement the Carroll Compact and establishes the rights and responsibilities of all who receive access to the University's information technology resources.